Regulations of the Finnish Financial Ombudsman Service (FINE)

 Sections I, II, III and V have four Members, with Deputies, and the Section Chairperson.
 Section IV has six Members, with Deputies, and the Chairperson, plus the additional Members, with Deputies, for the examination of forwarding and consultation liability issues.
 The Complaints Board Members and Deputies can also serve in Sections other than the one to which they have been appointed.

 The Insurance Executive Committee will appoint the Chairpersons of the Complaints Board and the Sections as well as the Members with their Deputies.
-The Executive Committee will appoint the Members of Sections I, II and III among the candidates proposed by the Finnish Competition and Consumer Authority and the Federation of Finnish Financial Services.
-The Executive Committee will appoint the Members of Section IV among the candidates proposed by the Federation of Finnish Financial Services, the Federation of Finnish Enterprises, the Confederation of Finnish Industries EK and the Federation of Finnish Commerce, while the Deputy Member candidates are proposed by the Federation of Finnish Financial Services, the Association of Finnish Lawyers, the Helsinki District Court and the Central Chamber of Commerce.
+The Executive Committee will appoint the Members of Sections I, II and III among the candidates proposed by the Finnish Competition and Consumer Authority and Finance Finland (FFI).
+The Executive Committee will appoint the Members of Section IV among the candidates proposed by Finance Finland, the Federation of Finnish Enterprises, the Confederation of Finnish Industries EK and the Federation of Finnish Commerce, while the Deputy Member candidates are proposed by Finance Finland, the Association of Finnish Lawyers, the Helsinki District Court and the Central Chamber of Commerce.
 The additional Members and their Deputies will be appointed among the candidates nominated by the Finnish Freight Forwarders’ Association and the Finnish Association of Consulting Firms SKOL.
-The Executive Committee will appoint the Members of Section V among the candidates nominated by the Ministry of Social Affairs and Health, Pharma Industry Finland PIF and the Federation of Finnish Financial Services.
+The Executive Committee will appoint the Members of Section V among the candidates nominated by the Ministry of Social Affairs and Health, Pharma Industry Finland PIF and Finance Finland.